NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 }
 ```

-You can call `changeAssetsSource()` of `NzIconService` to change the location of your icon assets, so that you can deploy these icon assets to cdn.
+You can call `changeAssetsSource()` of `IconService` to change the location of your icon assets, so that you can deploy these icon assets to cdn.
 The parameter you passed would be add in front of `assets/`.

 Let's assume that you deploy static assets under `https://mycdn.somecdn.com/icons/assets`.
 You can call `changeAssetsSource('https://mycdn.somecdn.com/icons')` to tell NG-ZORRO that all your resources are located there.